 The Netherlands is in general well organized to deal with cleaning-up offshore oil spills.
 It has equipment readily available to clean-up spills.
 In case of a significant spill Rijkswaterstaat initiate the cleaning-up operations with the equipment it has at its disposal as soon as possible and charge the costs thereof later on to the oil company.

-An offshore oil producer may be a member of OSRL in Southampton, UK.
-OSRL has oil spill combat equipment/ material and expertise readily available for its members on a global scale.
-In consultation with Rijkswaterstaat OSRL equipment/material and resources can be called-out by the Operator to compliment the equipment and resources of Rijkswaterstaat.
+An offshore oil producer may be a member of an oil spill response organisation.
+Such an organisation has oil spill combat equipment/ material and expertise readily available for its members on a global scale.
+In consultation with Rijkswaterstaat equipment/material and resources can be called-out by the Operator to compliment the equipment and resources of Rijkswaterstaat.